d12frosted/elpa-mirror/melpa/compiler-explorer-readme.txt

 M-x `compiler-explorer-set-input' reads a string from minibuffer that will be used as input for the executed program.

+M-x `compiler-explorer-jump' jumps to ASM block for the source line at point and vice versa.

 M-x `compiler-explorer-load-example' prompts for a name of a builtin example and loads it.